Disney Vault: History

-This is the modern version of Disney's practice of re-releasing its animated films in theaters every several years, which began with the reissue of Snow White and the Seven Dwarfs in 1944.
+This is the modern version of Disney's practice of re-releasing its animated feature films in theaters every several years, which began with the reissue of Snow White and the Seven Dwarfs in 1944.
 During the 1980s, when the home video market was dominated by VHS systems, Disney films would be reissued every ten years, a time gap equal to that of their theatrical reissues.
 The moratorium period was continued with the evolution of home media delivery mechanisms, including DVD, Blu-ray, and digital streaming, which Disney itself mainly markets through its own Movies Anywhere initiative.
-Television commercials for Disney home video releases will alert customers that certain films will be placed on moratorium soon, urging them to purchase these films before they "go back into the Disney Vault", in the words often spoken by longtime Disney trailer voice-over actor Mark Elliot.
+Television commercials for Disney home video releases will alert customers that certain films will be placed on moratorium soon, urging them to purchase these films before they "go back into the Disney Vault", in the words often spoken by longtime Disney trailer voice-over actor Mark Elliott.
 Some direct-to-video Disney films, among them Bambi II, have also been released with a pre-established window of availability.

 Dumbo and Alice in Wonderland were among the first movies to be released on home video.
 Earlier, they were among the first Disney animated films aired on television.
-They had been chosen to premiere as part of ABC's Walt Disney's Disneyland in 1954 to promote Disneyland and its two prominent rides based on these films.
+They had been chosen to premiere as part of ABC's Walt Disney's Disneyland in 1954 to promote Disneyland and its two popular rides based on these films.
 Disney has kept this "tradition" by having them permanently released to the public.
 Disney has never vaulted these two films because they have become so saturated in the market that vaulting them would have been meaningless.
-Nonetheless, they have been very successful on home video, equivalent to that of the Disney Vault movies.
-Near the end of the 2000s, they were released on both Platinum and Diamond editions.
+Nonetheless, they have been very successful on home video, in their own right.
+Near the end of the 2000s, they were announced on both Platinum and Diamond editions.
 They were only released on a special edition with similar marketing to the Disney Vault movies.
-They are available on digital and occasionally on certain streaming devices, but are hard to find in stores.
-Disney released a Blu-ray/digital copy combo pack of the films, but only as a Disney Movie Club (DMC) exclusive, which was not released to the public.
+In 2016, Disney released a Blu-ray/digital copy combo pack of the films, but only as a Disney Movie Club (DMC) exclusive, which was not released to the public.
 In 2018, Disney ceased to sell these editions to DMC members, and instead offers the regular Blu-rays as an option.
+Despite evidence that these two films were supposedly going to be part of the Diamond/Platinum line up, why it never happened is unknown.
+It is likely because the saturation in the market prevented the films from producing the same financial advantages of the other films.
 With the release of the Signature Collection in 2016, Disney released three movies per year instead of two.
 By 2022, all of the films that were vaulted had been fully released.